William Dunkin M.A., “Hymen’s Triumph, a Poem”

 3 Pope Alexander Pope (1688-1744), English poet and satirist.
 The lines alluded to are from The Temple of Fame (1715), ll.
 473-74.

 7 Dido In Greek mythology, Dido was the former Queen of Tyre, and the founder and Queen of Carthage.
 After she was forced to flee Tyre by her authoritarian brother, Pygmalion, she married Aeneas, a Trojan warrior on a heroic journey.
-Aeneas was, ultimately, prompted by the gods to leave Dido and continue on his quest, which lead to Dido’s suicide (World History Encyclopedia).
+Aeneas was, ultimately, prompted by the gods to leave Dido and continue on his quest, which led to Dido’s suicide (World History Encyclopedia).

 8 Daphne Daphne was highly coveted by many men, including the god Apollo, whom she rejected.
 She prayed to be rescued, and was turned into a laurel tree (Britannica); Pastor Fido Probably a reference to Mirtillo, the faithful shepherd character in Giovanni Battista Guarini’s pastoral tragicomedy, Il pastor fido (1590).
 He takes the place of his lover, Amarilli, to be sacrificed, but is saved at the end of the play (Britannica).